stefanofa/awesome/TOPICS.md

 *   [siddharthvaddem/openscreen](https://github.com/siddharthvaddem/openscreen) - Create stunning demos for free.
 Open-source, no subscriptions, no watermarks, and free for commercial use.
 An alternative to Screen Studio.

-*   [requestly/requestly](https://github.com/requestly/requestly) - Open-Source HTTP Interceptor & Mocking Tool
+*   [requestly/requestly](https://github.com/requestly/requestly) - Community hub for Requestly API Client — bugs, feature requests, and roadmap.
+The privacy-first Postman alternative.

 *   [twentyhq/twenty](https://github.com/twentyhq/twenty) - The open alternative to Salesforce, designed for AI.